Eddy thermal diffusivity model and mean temperature profiles in turbulent vertical convection: Eddy thermal diffusivity and mean temperature profiles

-Due to the boundary conditions, $u'$, $T'$ and $\partial u'/\partial x=-(\partial v'/\partial y+ \partial w'/\partial z)$ vanish at $x=0$.
-Thus, $\overline{u'T'}$ and its first- and second-order derivatives with respect to $x$ vanish at $x=0$~\citep{RF1980}.
+The characteristic temperature scales in the inner region near the wall and the outer region near the centerline between the two walls should have different dependencies on $\nu$ and $\kappa$ as molecular diffusivities are expected to play a significant role in the inner region but not the outer region.
+As seen from (\ref{meanT}), this suggests that the eddy diffusivity $K(x)$ is governed by two independent parameters in the inner and outer regions.
+Thus, we model $K(x)$ separately in the inner and outer regions and in the intermediate region between them.
+Due to the no-slip and isothermal boundary conditions at the two vertical sidewalls, $u'$, $T'$ and $\partial u'/\partial x=-(\partial v'/\partial y+ \partial w'/\partial z)$ vanish at $x=0$, and this leads to the vanishing of $\overline{u'T'}$ and its first- and second-order derivatives with respect to $x$ at $x=0$~\citep{RF1980,Ching2023}.
 Since the temperature gradient at $x=0$, being proportional to $Nu$, is non-zero, $K(x)$ and its first- and second-order derivatives should also vanish at $x=0$.
-Thus, we model $K(x)/\nu$ by a cubic function in the inner wall region.
-Because of the symmetry of the problem, $\overline{u'T'}$ is symmetric about the centerline $x=H/2$ and attains a maximum value at $x=H/2$.
-This motivates us to model $K(x)/\nu$ by a quadratic function with a peak at $x=H/2$ in the outer centerline region.
-Then we connect the two regions by a simple linear function.
-That is, we propose a three-layer model for $K(x)/\nu$:
+Thus, we model $K(x)/\nu$ by a cubic function in the inner region.
+In the outer region, we make use of the symmetry of the problem.
+Since $\overline{u'T'}$ is symmetric and $\overline{T}$ is antisymmetric about the centerline $x=H/2$, $K(x)$ is symmetric about $x=H/2$ and attains a maximum value at $x=H/2$.
+This motivates us to model $K(x)/\nu$ by the simplest symmetric quadratic function with a peak at $x=H/2$ in the outer region.
+For the intermediate region, we choose a linear function that connects continuously to the other two regions as it is simple and the resulting $K(x)$ gives rise to a $Nu$ that scales as $Ra^{1/3}$ in the high-Ra limit in accord with the theoretical result~\citep{Ching2023}~(c.f.
+Sec.~\ref{valid}).
+Putting all these results together, we propose a three-layer model for $K(x)/\nu$: